 Takahata-fudo Temple Gozare-ichi Market — Tokyo

 This market specializes in old antiques and traditional wares.
-Over 100 vendors set up on the grounds of Takahata-fudo Temple in the suburbs of western Tokyo to show off valuable kimonos, old clocks, toys and more.
-The event is held on the third Sunday of every month from 8 a.m to 4 p.m.
+Over 80 vendors set up on the grounds of Takahata-fudoson Kongoji Temple in the suburbs of western Tokyo to show off valuable kimonos, old clocks, toys and more.
+The event is held on the third Sunday of every month from 7 a.m to 4 p.m.

-Around 30 merchants come to Hanazono Shrine in Shinjuku every Sunday to showcase a variety of antiques, including art scrolls, prints, furniture and kimonos.
-Conveniently located next to Shinjuku Station, the market is open from morning to sundown, though occasionally closes due to weather conditions or shrine activities.
+Around 30 merchants come to Hanazono-jinja Shrine in Shinjuku every Sunday to showcase a variety of antiques, including art scrolls, prints, furniture and kimonos.
+Conveniently located next to Shinjuku-sanchome Station, the market is open from morning to sundown, though occasionally closes due to weather conditions or shrine activities.

 Otakara Antique Market at Osaki Shrine — Tochigi

-Located 80 kilometers north of Tokyo in Tochigi , the Otakara Antique Market is held on the second Sunday of every month from 7 a.m. to 4 p.m. and features a range of old antiques and kimonos.
+Located north of Tokyo in Tochigi , the Otakara Antique Market is held on the second Sunday of every month (the third Saturday in November) from 8 a.m. to sundown features a range of old antiques and kimonos.
 Recommended for those looking for a scenic trip outside of Tokyo.

 Kogane Shrine Antique Market — Gifu

 Taking place on the grounds of the ancient Kogane Shrine, which was first built in 135 A.D, this antique market features valuable goods such as ceramics and kimonos.
 Held the 9th of each month and from December 31 to January 3 from 5 a.m. to 4 p.m.